puppetlabs/puppet-docs/source/guides/style_guide.markdown

 ### 9.6.
 File Modes

-File modes should be represented as 4 digits rather than 3, to explicitly show that they are octal values.
+File modes should be represented as 4 digits rather than 3.

 In addition, file modes should be specified as single-quoted strings instead of bare word numbers.

 **Good:**